I'll introduce some useful FuelPHP functions that I know only I've used before!

 class Item { public $name; public $value; public $color_id; public function __construct($name, $value, $color_id) { $this->name = $name; $this->value = $value; $this->color_id = $color_id; } } $items = []; $items[] = new Item('Scented Eraser (Red)', 150, 1); $items[] = new Item('Scented Eraser (Blue)', 150, 2); $items[] = new Item('Scented Eraser (Yellow)', 150, 3); $color_ids = Arr::pluck($items, 'color_id'); var_export($color_ids); // Result is // array ( // 0 => 1, // 1 => 2, // 2 => 3, // )

-This may be a difficult example to understand, but once you use it, you'll understand.
+This might be a rather difficult example to understand, but once you use it, you should understand it.

-Because the type is checked internally and the processing is separated, it can be used without any problems with pure arrays, but even in the case of arrays, it is not passed to array_keys, so if you know it is an array, it will be faster to simply use array_keys.
+Because it performs type checking internally and separates the processing, it can be used without problems even with pure arrays, but even with arrays, it doesn't pass the data to `array_keys`, so if you know it's an array, it's probably faster to just use `array_keys`.

 Event class